 A date table is a table of dates and other metadata about those dates.
-The relationship between facts tables and the date table allows end consumers to filter and compare data by time periods, such as months and years.
+The relationship between facts tables and the date table allows users to filter and compare data by time periods, such as months and years.

 A date table looks like any other table with a row for every date.
-The first column is a date/time data type column named Date.
-The remaining columns store metadata about each date such as the year, quarter, month and so on for the date, as you can see in Figure A.
+The first column is a date and time data type column named Date.
+The remaining columns store metadata about each date such as the year, quarter, month and so on for the date (Figure A).

-- The date table must have a column named Date that’s a date/time data type.
+- The date table must have a column named Date that’s a date and time data type.

 - The Date column must contain unique values.